 Please keep sewing or join our challenge to help.

 FALL 2020: Find out more about the SOS (Sew for Our Schools) project.
 We are building up a pediatric mask inventory, for both students who may have priority to return to schools (younger, special ed, English learners, etc.) , and also, to support any county-organized child care for frontline workers and teachers.
-We plan to support teachers and school staff at whatever point a return to buildings happens next year.
+We plan to support teachers and school staff at whatever point a return to buildings happens over the next year.

 Other ongoing projects include scrub caps, “ear savers,” and other items to healthcare workers, in addition to ongoing requests for cloth face coverings to replenish supplies.
 Thank you frontline heroes for all you have done for our region!